Women in Texas government: Women's contributions outside of the three branches

-Historically, most positions in Texas and federal government have been held and favored by men, and women have faced several challenges in voicing their political beliefs.
+Historically, most positions in Texas and the federal government have been held and favored by men, and women have faced several challenges in voicing their political beliefs.
 Notably, Texas has only elected two female governors throughout its history.
-Women did not hold any Texas government positions until towards the end of the Progressive Era in 1923 when the state government elected its first female representative, Edith Wilmans.
+Women were not elected to the Texas Legislature until towards the end of the Progressive Era in 1923, when the state government elected its first female representative, Edith Wilmans.
 Wilmans represented District 50 (Dallas County) in the Texas House for one term during the 38th Legislature in 1923.
-Typically, women are often put at a disadvantage due to their restrictions in the past, where men have always rights and assumed leadership.
+Typically, women are often put at a disadvantage due to their restrictions in the past, where men have always had rights and assumed leadership.
 However, this doesn't exactly mean they are completely shut out of politics.
 Women have and still are helping out with government agencies outside of the legislature.

 Although women have a history of being outsiders in Texas Government, they have made notable contributions to the state through government agencies, one including the Texas Alliance of Child and Family Services.
 Lesley Guthrie, a state director of community relations and business development, has helped the Texas Alliance of Child and Family Services for more than two decades, bringing awareness to women's health issues and their need for employment.
-Unlike the house of representatives, woman like Lesley account for nearly half of the Texas Workforce Commission (TWC) today, where they help provide workforce development to employers and job seekers in Texas.
+Unlike the House of Representatives, women like Lesley account for nearly half of the Texas Workforce Commission (TWC) today, where they help provide workforce development to employers and job seekers in Texas.

+A 2020 study funded by the Jane Nelson Institute for Women's Leadership was conducted to observe the representation of women in elected office in 2020, where comparisons showed that women are still underrepresented in Texas government, accounting for only 32% of Texas elected officials.
+Texas Women's University (TWU) used this research project to advocate for increasing the representation of women in Texas government in 2020 by supporting progress in education, politics, and society.

+The Texas Department of Criminal Justice (TDJC) is the publisher of 'The Victim's Informer', a quarterly newsletter of the TDJC Victim Services Division, Texas Crime Victim Clearinghouse.
+Each year, Governor Greg Abbott's Commission for Women, which focuses on promoting opportunities for women in Texas, tasks the State Agency Council to recognize the professional efforts of individuals by presenting them with the Outstanding Women in Texas Government Award.
+Angie McCowen was the 2024 recipient of the award.
+The agency who presents this award was established in 1983 by Governor Mark White.
+This award is a biennial award given to those women who have stood out in Texas government and who have helped contribute to the agencies they serve in.